JackJi19/CS4474B-HCI-Project/README.md

 ## Project Overview
 Spelling Practice Studio is a university Human-Computer Interaction redesign project focused on improving an older spelling-learning website.
 The goal is to create a cleaner, more learnable, and more feedback-rich classroom-friendly experience for both teachers and students.

 This repository currently contains a front-end prototype built with Vite, React, and TypeScript.
-The prototype emphasizes guided spelling practice, low-friction setup, clear feedback, and stronger visibility of system state using local browser storage only.
+The prototype emphasizes guided spelling practice, low-friction setup, and clear feedback using local browser storage only.

 ## Why We Are Redesigning the Original Experience
 The redesign is motivated by the need to improve the usability and learnability of a legacy spelling website experience.
 The older experience can be difficult for new users to understand quickly, especially in classroom settings where time, clarity, and task flow matter.